 In this article, we’ll show you how to build your own stunning vertical garden using upcycled wooden pallets that you can get for free or very cheaply.

-How to Transform an Old Pallet into a Garden
+How to Transform an Old Pallet into a Vertical Garden

-If you read the article title and thought this guide would only be relevant to people with old wooden pallets lying around, think again.
+If you read the article title and thought this guide would only be relevant to people with old wooden pallets laying around, think again.

 Finding them for cheap is half the fun, and if you follow our advice you might even be able to grab some for free!